analythium/deps/README.md

 Required packages are found using the [`renv::dependencies()`](https://rstudio.github.io/renv/reference/dependencies.html) function.
-System dependencies are based on [sysreqs.r-hub.io](https://sysreqs.r-hub.io) with a focus on DEB (Debian/Ubuntu) packages (but can be set to RPM).
+System dependencies can be specified as well, but are not actively sought out.

 The packages list found by `renv::dependencies()` is refined and modified by ‘roxygen’-style comments.
 But the packages need to be